alexnathanson/CASE_sensor_network/README.md

 The easiest way to collect data locally is by downloading files from each device's web interface.

+1 complete CSV file from the 8 sensors should be about 23kb.

 ## Troubleshooting

 All devices can be found via ssh or ping with their hostname i.e. pi1.local, or via a browser or curl with http://pi1.local:5000.